civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 In Azure Portal:
   * Go to Azure Active Directory -> App registrations
   * Click the tab for "All applications"
-  * Find your app (staging-dynamic-heron for Civiform Azure Staging)
+  * Find your app (staging-dynamic-heron for CiviForm Azure Staging)
   <img width="905" alt="image" src="https://user-images.githubusercontent.com/1741747/191576453-45b0e029-7c39-4510-8e3a-a532c76d3a6d.png">

  Use menu on the left:
   * Authentication: setup the Redirect URI to be what the app expects: https://\<custom\_hostname>/callback/AdClient.
-  * You will also need an admin group which creates civiform admins
+  * You will also need an admin group which creates CiviForm admins
-  * Token configuration: To allow for civiform admins you need to have the Azure Ad return the groups claim.
+  * Token configuration: To allow for CiviForm admins you need to have the Azure Ad return the groups claim.
 Add the security groups claim (you can verify the groups claim is being returned by decoding the base64 token from the token you get back from Azure AD on the website-- if you preserve the log in the Chrome Dev Tool window it should be from https://\<custom\_hostname>/callback/AdClient)

 ### Access the database for emergency repair